-Built between 1966 and 1970, Middlesex County College’s biology and chemistry labs located in Main Hall and L’Hommedieu Hall had reached their life expectancy and commissioned L.R.
+Built between 1966 and 1970, Middlesex County College’s biology and chemistry labs, located in Main Hall and L’Hommedieu Hall had reached their life expectancy.
+The College commissioned L.R.
 Kimball to design a new Science Building.
 The new two-story, 35,000 square foot South Hall Science Building features 7 biology labs, 5 chemistry labs and 2 general science labs.

 Collegiate red brick was utilized as the major material with light stone accents introduced to add scale and detail.
-To achieve LEED Gold status, the building features an abundance of natural light for both user well-being and as a means of reducing energy costs for lighting.
-Shaded glass on the South, East, and West facades minimize solar gain within the building, thereby reducing energy costs.
+To achieve LEED Gold status, the building features an abundance of natural light, providing both user well-being and reduced lighting costs.
+Shaded glass on the south, east, and west facades minimize solar gain within the building, thereby reducing energy costs.

-Upon completion of the South Hall Science Building, a new link was added to connect to the repurposed labs for the Allied Health programs in L’Hommedieu Hall.
+With completion of the South Hall Science Building, a new link was added to connect to the re-purposed Allied Health labs in L’Hommedieu Hall.